← Journal

 How we allocate

 There is no single right answer.
-As a rough framework for a USD-based family with a 10-year horizon and $5M to $20M to deploy, we typically discuss a starting allocation of 40% Miami, 30% Mallorca, 30% Tokyo, adjusted for the family's use case (is anyone living there?) and currency view.
+As a rough framework for a USD-based family with a 10-year horizon and $5M to $20M to deploy across the three markets, we typically discuss a starting allocation of roughly 40% Miami / 30% Mallorca / 30% Tokyo, then adjust for the family's use case (is anyone actually living there?), currency view, and tax residence.
+EUR-base families typically end up more weighted to Mallorca and Tokyo; JPY-base families more weighted to Mallorca and Miami.

 About the author